Z3TA/webide/README.txt

 Able to type jzedit via "unix" terminal without installing via npm --global
 ----------------------------------------------------------------------------
-In a unix like enviroment it's possible to open files and even pipe to bin/jzedit, in order to send streams of text to the editor.
+In a unix like environment it's possible to open files and even pipe to bin/jzedit, in order to send streams of text to the editor.
-Just add the bin folder to your PATH environemnt varibale:
+Just add the bin folder to your PATH environment variable:
 ```
 export PATH="$PATH:/path/to/node_modules/jzedit/bin"
 ```